JKirchartz/jkirchartz.github.com/_posts/2021-05-13-your-culture-if-not-yours-alone.md

 hone your marketing and sales chops, perfect the method behind making your core product, file down the sharp edges and reduce internal friction.
 Ambition isn't so much stress as it is trying harder and experiencing individual growth.
-When a team grows together, it creates an indelible bond can your on-boarding procedure replicate that?
+When a team grows together it creates an indelible bond, can your on-boarding procedure replicate that?
 If you're doing the same exact thing you did two years ago and getting the similar results you're probably not growing and certainly not innovating.